Foolproof Guide To Softshell Turtle Tank Setup

 7. Decorations

-The glass aquarium is the most important part of a softshell turtle’s indoor enclosure.
+The glass tank is the most important part of a softshell turtle’s indoor enclosure.
 So, you have to choose the tank very wisely.
 As the softshell turtles are bulky in size, you need to provide these turtles with a large glass tank.

 According to stats, an adult male softshell turtle can grow between 5 to 12 inches, while the adult female ones get 7 to 25 inches big.
 Check this article to get the individual size chart of different softshell turtle species.